 publicmeans that any client who sees the declaring class sees its

 internal member and do not specify the visibility explicitly, the overriding member will also have the same visibility as the original.

 Use the following syntax to specify the visibility of the primary constructor of a class:

 Here the constructor is private.
 By default, all constructors are

 public, which effectively amounts to them being visible everywhere the class is visible (this means that a constructor of an

 internal class is only visible within the same module).

 internal visibility modifier means that the member is visible within the same module.
-More specifically, a module is a set of Kotlin files compiled together:
+More specifically, a module is a set of Kotlin files compiled together, for example:

 testsource set can access the internal declarations of

 A set of files compiled with one invocation of the